w3c/wai-website/pages/about/groups/apawg.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The mission of the Accessible Platform Architectures Working Group (APA WG) is to ensure W3C specifications provide support for accessibility to people with disabilities.
-The group advances this mission through review of W3C specifications, development of technical support materials, collaboration with other Working Groups, and coordination of harmonized accessibility strategies within W3C.
+The mission of the Accessible Platform Architectures (APA) Working Group is to ensure W3C specifications provide support for accessibility to people with disabilities through the following activities:

-Some information on this page is also shown on, and may be more current in, the automatically generated [Accessible Platform Architectures Working Group page](https://www.w3.org/groups/wg/apa/).
+* reviewing W3C specifications
+* developing new specifications and technical support materials
+* collaborating with other W3C working groups
+* coordinating harmonized accessibility strategies within W3C, including monitoring and participating in W3C security, privacy, and internationalization activities

 {::nomarkdown}
 {% include box.html type="end" %}